EmilDohne/cryptomatte-api/docs/introduction.rst

 It was created out of the need for such a library as there are little open-source alternatives with the main one being the reference implementation and specification by `Psyop <https://github.com/Psyop/Cryptomatte>`_.

-This library sets the foundation, but it does not provide a standalone library that can be used by consumers outside of nuke or fusion who are then forced to hand-roll their own implementation.
+The reference implementation library sets the foundation, but it does not provide a standalone library that can be used by consumers outside of nuke or fusion who are then forced to hand-roll their own implementation.

 The ``cryptomatte-api`` is continuously tested for accuracy and error-handling capabilities to ensure